 During the first call with Vectorly, I showed them our system, and they told me how we could use Vectorly to our advantage.

-If you are a head of department, the workflow with Vectorly will consist with the next steps:
+If you are a head of a department, the workflow with Vectorly will consist of the next steps:

 - Sign up

 - Invite the team

 - Create the skillboard (skill matrix in Vectorly)